Fawaz-Khayat/google-calendar/README.md

 **Step 7**
 Now you need to add your **client id** and **API Key** to the code.
 Within the folder *gc/* in the google calendar folder, change the key in 'developer_key.php' to your **API Key**.
 Then go to 'add.js', and change the CLIENT_ID on line 70 to your **client ID**.

-###Creating an API key
-Logged into your Google Account, go to the [Google Developers Console](https://console.developers.google.com/project).
-Then create a new project.
-Click on your project once it has been created, and go to <i>Apis & auth</i>.
-Select <i>APIs</i> and enable the Google Calendar API.
-Then go to credentials and click on the <i>Create new key</i> button under Public API access.
-Click <i>Server key</i>.
-Leave the box blank and click <i>Create</i>.
-Now it will display your API key.

 ###Fullcalendar
 Everything that is needed for the fullcalendar is in this repository to and will work on downloading, however you can pick it up independently at the fullcalendar [website](http://fullcalendar.io/).